oloapinivad/MiLES/README.md

 5. 	**Meandering Index (beta)** : following the index introduced by *Di Capua and Coumou (2016)*.
 It evaluates the waviness of the atmosphere (i.e. the length of the longest isopleth) at a reference latitude of 60N.
-Original code can be found at https://github.com/giorgiadicapua/MeanderingIndex
+Original code can be found at https://github.com/giorgiadicapua/MeanderingIndex.
+NetCDF4 Zip data are saved but no figures are provided.

 ----------------

 ## MAIN NOTES & REFERENCES

 Be aware that this is a free scientific tool in continous development, then it may not be free of bugs.
-Please report any issue at p.davini@isac.cnr.it
+Please report any issue on the GitHub portal.

 Please cite **MiLES** in your publication: *"P. Davini, 2018: MiLES - Mid Latitude Evaluation System.
 Zenodo. http://doi.org/10.5281/zenodo.1237837"*.
 If you want to cite a specific version of check on [Zenodo](https://zenodo.org/record/1237838#.WumJkNOFPUI) which DOI to use.
 Extra references to specific indices are: